OpenNews/srccon-work/transcription.md

 ## Transcription

-Live transcription of all our talks at SRCCON:WORK are below.
-We'll also transcribe several sessions for publication later on.
+Live transcriptions of all our talks at SRCCON:WORK are below.
+We also transcribed several sessions, and may publish those alongside writeups on [Source](https://source.opennews.org) in the coming weeks.

 <div>
     <h3>Thursday</h3>